HARPgroup/hydro-tools/README.md

 This package is in active development.

 ## Release notes
+### 1.0.6 10/06/2025
+1. Bug fix to variable plugin for timeseries file objects by setting the correct object class to send to OM.

 ### 1.0.5 10/06/2025
 1. Added 90Q10 to the default output of the `xQy()` function and did some minor debugging on function to ensure proper outputs of percentiles.
 2. Added a new plug-in for timeseries file objects to allow for their import from/to OM.